blaqz/Test/README.md

 At the moment I maintain 2 playlists at the GoCast2 section for an Malaysian/Singaporean audience:<br />

-- https://exodiver.github.io/IPTV/Prototype/Gugong.m3u8 (Orient focused playlist - Chinese, Korean, Japanese)<br />
+- https://exodiver.github.io/IPTV/Prototype/Gugong.m3u8 (Orient focused playlist - Chinese,Korean,Japanese)<br />
-- https://exodiver.github.io/IPTV/Prototype/Istana.m3u8 (Malay/Indian  focused playlist - Malaysia, Indonesia, Major Thai/Arab/Turkish,Hindi/Bengali/Urdu/Malayalam/Punjabi,Tamil TV Channel)<br />
+- https://exodiver.github.io/IPTV/Prototype/Istana.m3u8 (Malay/Indian  focused playlist - Malaysia,Indonesia,Major Thai/Arab/Turkish,Hindi/Bengali/Urdu/Malayalam/Punjabi,Tamil TV Channel)<br />

 And an very very very very very very experiemental EPG:<br />
 https://exodiver.github.io/IPTV/EPG/guide_71.xml<br />

 ## Complaints FAQ

-1. If link is down, do drop me a message.
-I have a day job too, so don't expect any quick support unless you want donate money or servers to me. <br />
+1. If link is down,do drop me a message.
+I have a day job too,so don't expect any quick support unless you want donate money or servers to me. <br />

 2. I don't sell or trade IPTV list.
-If I don't share a link, it is because it does not work for me.<br />
+If I don't share a link,it is because it does not work for me.<br />

 3. Be considerate and civilised<br />

 4. PLEASE don't rely it as your daily iptv day or use this list for your business.
 I change the contents of playlist all the time.
-So your channel goes missing, chances are that they link can't work for me and you.<br />
+So your channel goes missing,chances are that they link can't work for me and you.<br />

 5. Some of the link (especially the Geo-Restricted link) can be play with tivimate/tvirl without the need for a VPN/Smart DNS.
-So if it can't be play with other iptv program, do consider using tivimate/tvirl. <br />
+So if it can't be play with other iptv program,do consider using tivimate/tvirl. <br />

-6. For sports channel lover, please support your cable tv provider.
-Their streams are the best, no doubt.
-I have never find a stable, fast and unofficial sports streaming link in my entire life, chances are you will feel the same <br />
+6. For sports channel lover,please support your cable tv provider.
+Their streams are the best,no doubt.
+I have never find a stable,fast and unofficial sports streaming link in my entire life,chances are you will feel the same <br />

 7. None of the links is my work.
 I just choose to share my private collection of iptv links. <br />